 At all stops, setting up an SPV faces resistance.
 Banks and financial institutions perform extreme due diligence and checks before extending even a penny of credit.
 This is mainly for the reason that an SPV holds separate legal status.
 The bank can make recoveries only against the asset and cash flows of the SPV.
 Therefore, they must be doubly sure of the future prospects and soundness of the operating plans.
 All these checks are time-consuming and expensive.
 Obviously, the SPV and its sponsors have to bear the brunt of this excruciating process.

 Also, a project finance venture sets off the radars of the government.
 The government is extremely vigilant when it comes to sanctioning the creation of an SPV.
-This is because several parallel organizations that come into being have been known to evade taxes, circumvent money and indulgence is gross negligence of regulations.
-A potential SPV must, therefore, be patient and comply with all conditions imposed to win over its trust.
+This is because several parallel organizations that come into being have been known to evade taxes, circumvent money, and indulgence in gross negligence of regulations.
+Therefore, a potential SPV must be patient and comply with all conditions imposed to win over its trust.

 Constant Expert Assistance

 Project finance involves complex transactions and multiple parties.
 Therefore, availing of the services of professionals and experts is inevitable.
 Setting up a dynamic model for availing credit and conducting business involves huge costs.
 Think of this cost as the fancy and outrageous fees paid to investment bankers and other professionals who make the project finance happen.